pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

 ### Example: Acceleration in World Coordinates

 The IMU’s translational acceleration data is given in the IMU's local coordinate system.
-To understand how the observer is accelerating through the world it can be helpful to transform the data into the world coordinate system:
+To understand how the observer is accelerating through the world, it can be helpful to transform the data into the world coordinate system:

 ```python
 accelerations_in_world = transform_imu_to_world(